RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

       - { name: config-rendered, mountPath: /rendered }
 ```

 The committed ConfigMap holds `${POSTGRES_PASSWORD}`, and the init container substitutes the value at runtime.
-The rendered file is ephemeral; it never reaches the repository, an image layer, or a persistent volume.
+The rendered file is ephemeral.
+It never reaches the repository, an image layer, or a persistent volume.

-Synapse reads the remaining server secrets, namely `registration_shared_secret`, `macaroon_secret_key`, `form_secret`, and the OIDC client secret, from files in `synapse-secrets`; the pod mounts the signing key separately at `/data/white.fm.signing.key`.
+Synapse reads `registration_shared_secret`, `macaroon_secret_key`, `form_secret`, and the OIDC client secret from files in `synapse-secrets`.
+The pod mounts the signing key separately at `/data/white.fm.signing.key`.

 ## Hardening the Defaults